-Approximately 90 percent of all individuals diagnosed with colorectal cancer at an early stage are still alive five years later, which means that a colonoscopy can literally save a person's life when a polyp is found and removed.10 Colonoscopy has an A-rating from the United States Preventive Services Task Force (USPSTF), requiring most private insurers to provide screening colonoscopies for individuals between the ages of 50 and 75 without cost sharing.
+Approximately 90 percent of all individuals diagnosed with colorectal cancer at an early stage are still alive five years later, which means that a colonoscopy can literally save a person's life when a polyp is found and removed.
+Colonoscopy has an A-rating from the United States Preventive Services Task Force (USPSTF), requiring most private insurers to provide screening colonoscopies for individuals between the ages of 50 and 75 without cost sharing.
 However, regulations currently require Medicare beneficiaries to pay a 20 percent coinsurance for colonoscopies if a polyp is removed.
 This loophole places an unfair financial burden on Medicare beneficiaries, but not adults with private insurance, for this life-saving screening.

-When seniors on Medicare go in for a screening colonoscopy they assume there is no cost sharing because it is a screening procedure.
-However, if a polyp is detected and removed during the procedure, the patient may face a surprise bill.
-This is because the removal of a polyp changes the designation of the colonoscopy from a screening to a diagnostic procedure and Medicare beneficiaries are required to pay a 20 percent coinsurance.
-A colonoscopy with polyp removal could cost a Medicare beneficiary as much as \$365, depending on the removal procedure and facility used.11 Out-of-pocket expenses for Medicare beneficiaries can be important deterrents to screening.
+When a Medicare beneficiary goes in for a screening colonoscopy they are led to believe there will be no copays.
+However, if a polyp is detected and removed during the procedure, the patient may wake-up from the procedure with a surprise bill.
+Colorectal cancer is unique in that a person can be spared a cancer diagnosis if a polyp is found early and removed.
+Unfortunately, Medicare beneficiaries continue to receive bills for the 20 percent coinsurance - a lot of money when you are on a fixed income.
+A colonoscopy with polyp removal could cost a Medicare beneficiary as much as \$350, depending on the removal procedure and facility used.
+Out-of-pocket expenses for Medicare beneficiaries can be important deterrents to screening.